vpayno/exercism-workspace/go/sieve/sieve-doc.md

 import "sieve"
 ```

-Package sieve of Eratosthenes is used to find all the primes from 2 up to a given number\.
+Package sieve of Eratosthenes is used to find all the primes from 2 up to a given number.

 ## Index